HarshCasper/Rotten-Scripts/Python/Github_Traffic/README.md

 - A virtual environment (recommended)
 - `pip install -r requirements.txt`
-- Generate your own access token from [here](https://github.com/settings/tokens) (If you already have one with `repo` rights, it can be used as well)
+- Generate your own access token from [here](https://github.com/settings/tokens)
+- Paste the token in a `.env` file (Take [`.env.example`](.env.example) as an example)
-- It is recommended to paste this token somewhere, as one cant review it again.
+- It is recommended to paste this token somewhere, as one can't review it again.
 - Determine the Repository whose traffic you want to view.
 - Run the Script